This post may contain affiliate links. See our disclosure policy.

 Instant Pot Gumbo is so easy to make!
-Loaded with sausage, chicken and shrimp, this gumbo is BURSTING with creole flavors!
+Loaded with andouille sausage, chicken, and shrimp, this gumbo is BURSTING with Creole and Cajun flavors!

 Instant Pot Gumbo